 About CSC’s High School Sailing Program

 High School sailing closely parallels the collegiate sailing format and all teams training at CSC are part of the Interscholastic Sailing Association (ISSA).
 Specifically, Columbia-area teams are part of the South Atlantic Interscholastic Sailing Association (SAISA) District.
+All Columbia area high schools teams will practice together as a Composite (Mixed) JV Team.
+The JV Team designation allows CSC to mix area high schools sailors to continue learning and begin to practice and compete in Open High Schools Sailing events.
+Once a High School can field a full team (minimum of 2 skippers & 2 crew), the team can be designated Varsity and compete in Point Events.

 Most high school sailing is done in 420s, FJs or similar double-handed boats.
 High school sailing does have a singlehanded National Championship – the Cressy Trophy held each Fall in Lasers and Laser Radials.
 The focus of the CSC high school program is on doublehanded sailing, but we will support any sailors with experience interested in qualifying for the Cressy.